NURL

 Try it in the browser

 An online editor with examples, build, and run — everything compiles to WebAssembly and runs locally in your tab.
+Cross-compile downloads for six native targets included.

 Open the Playground

-Step 2 · Local build
+Step 3 · Local build

 Clone and bootstrap

-Requires Python 3 and clang.
+The only build dependency is clang (LLVM 15+) — no Python, no make, no cmake.
 The build script bootstraps the self-hosting compiler twice and verifies byte-identical IR.

 git clone https://github.com/nurl-lang/nurl